Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

-Being diagnosed of PCOS can be frustrating and scary for many.
-People usually get diagnosed with this syndrome around their early twenties, and at such point, it can be so confusing trying to make out what it all means.
+Receiving a diagnosis of PCOS can be frustrating and scary for many.
+People usually get diagnosed with this syndrome around their early twenties, and at such a point, it can be confusing trying to make out what it all means.

-Because, this condition can affect fertility, some fear that they will never be able to give birth again.
-However, there have been cases of people who gave birth even though they were diagnosed of PCOS.
+Because this condition can affect fertility, some fear that they will never be able to give birth again.
+However, there have been cases of people who gave birth even though they have PCOS.

-While PCOS can affect fertility, it doesn't mean being diagnosed with it means absolute infertility.
+While PCOS can affect fertility, it doesn't mean being diagnosed with it does not means absolute infertility.
 With the right treatment and management plan, you still have your chances at childbirth and motherhood.

 What is polycystic ovarian syndrome (PCOS)?

-Polycystic Ovarian Syndrome (PCOS) is a hormonal disorder that mostly affects women of reproductive age.
+Polycystic Ovarian Syndrome (PCOS) is a hormonal disorder that mostly affects females in their reproductive age.
 PCOS diagnosis can be complicated.

-However, women with this condition typically experience no or infrequent menstrual cycles and excess of the male androgen, which can affect fertility.
+However, people with this condition typically experience no or infrequent menstrual cycles and excess of male androgen, which can affect fertility.

 Image source: Shutterstock

-PCOS is a disorder of the hormones (hormonal imbalance) which affects women between 22 to 44 years.
-Many women don't even know they have this condition as it is not life-threatening.
+PCOS is a disorder of hormones (hormonal imbalance) that affects people between 22 to 44 years.
+Many don't know they have this condition as it is not life-threatening.

-PCOS affects a woman's ovaries (the organ responsible for releasing the female eggs and produces the hormones estrogen and progesterone).
+PCOS affects a person's ovaries (the organ responsible for releasing the female eggs and producing the hormones estrogen and progesterone).
 It affects the ovaries to cause the following:

 - Formation of cysts in the ovaries